marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 The MicroProfile Health Check consists of two **/health/ready** and **/health/live** endpoints that respectively represent the readiness and the liveness of the entire runtime.
-The specification semplified the developer work because is only necessary to:
+The specification simplified the developer work because it is only necessary to:
-- create an implementation of **HealthCheck** functional interface
+- Create an implementation of **HealthCheck** functional interface
-- annotate the code with: **@Liveness** for health check or **@Readiness** readiness check.
+- Annotate the code with: **@Liveness** for health check or **@Readiness** readiness check.

 To enable the health check inside the project is needed to add the **smallrye-health** quarkus extension inside the pom.xml:
 {% highlight xml %}